johan-05/cube_solver/README.md

-a graphical rubiks-cube solver using rust, WASM and WebGl
+a graphical rubiks-cube solver using rust, WASM and WebGL